Ignite-Laboratories/Enigmaneering/enigma2/E2S2 - Delta Encoding.md

       [ - 1 1 ]  (3) ← The delta

 While this is pretty much the gist of delta encoding, this is _not_ enough information to reconstruct the original data!
-How do you _implicitly_ know the original index size?
-Could we instead use the _absolute value_ of the delta and treat the sign as an artifact?
-The next solution answers both of these questions =)
+Most importantly - what do you do with the sign!?
+The next solution tackles that through implicit recursion =)

+### The Midpoint Averager
+This particular solution calculates the _average_ bit drop of many cycles of midpointing grey data.